-Montenegro’s slice of the Adriatic is set against such a spectacular backdrop and delivered with a certain style you won’t find anywhere.
+Montenegro’s slice of the Adriatic is set against such a spectacular backdrop and delivered with a particular style you won’t find anywhere else.
 This is a summer paradise.
 It’s not surprising this little country is attracting the superyacht scene and massive resort investment.

-While Montenegro’s future looks fairly well cemented in the calendars of the rich and famous all is not lost for the average holiday maker.
-For now, it is actually a very attractive destination for the budget conscious.
+While Montenegro’s future looks fairly well cemented in the calendars of the wealthy and famous all is not lost for the average holidaymaker.
+For now, it is a very attractive destination for the budget conscious.

 Peak season is July – August but optimum time for visiting would be anywhere from June – October

-We rented a very comfortable air-conditioned one bedroom, fully equipped apartment through Airbnb with sea views, walking distance to town and the beach in Herceg Novi for €800/month – €26/night for two people is very reasonable especially when you have all the comforts of home.
-Expect these rates to drop slightly during the shoulder and off seasons.
+We have rented a very comfortable air-conditioned one bedroom, fully equipped apartment with sea views, walking distance to town and the beach in Herceg Novi for €800/month – €26/night.
+For two people with all the comforts of a fully equipped home, we found this very reasonable.

 You will find guest houses for as little as €6/night up to €700/night for the five-star resorts.
-All budgets are well catered to.

 Compared to many other European destinations, tour prices are very reasonable as shown in the following examples.

-We have put this to the test and found the level of dentistry offered to be of a very high standard and a very reasonable cost.
+We have put this to the test twice and found the level of dentistry offered to be of a very high standard and a very reasonable cost.
 You can find out more about our dental experience here

-Montenegro may be small but access to certain regions is difficult by public transport.
-Day tours are a very cost effective way to move around the country but if you are more than one person so is car hire.
+Montenegro may be small, but access to some regions is difficult by public transport.
+Day tours are a very cost-effective way to move around the country but if you are more than one person so is car hire.
 We rented a compact car for €35/day over a period of 3 days.

-Food and Drink
+Cost of Food and Drink in Montenegro

-You can expect to find many of the usual Balkan suspects here – Roasted peppers, grilled meats, kebabs and shopska salads but also expect lots of wonderful seafood.
+You can expect to find many of the usual Balkan suspects here – Roasted peppers, grilled meats, kebabs and shopska salads but also expect lots of excellent seafood.
 Eating out in Montenegro is relatively inexpensive and of very good quality.

 Examples of average prices in restaurants –

-A 2 course seafood meal for two including beer and wine in a good restaurant expect ~€50
+- A 2-course seafood meal for two including beer and wine in a good restaurant expect ~€50